How do you manage an executive’s digital reputation across career chapters?

 A canonical identity that persists across roles, schema and Wikipedia refreshed at each transition, and authoritative content covering each chapter on its own terms without abandoning prior work.

-Multi-chapter executive careers – operator to advisor to investor to board member, or domain expert to operator to advocate – require reputation infrastructure that respects each chapter rather than re-writing the picture at each transition.
-The structural principle: the canonical identity (Person schema, sameAs links, core entity record) persists across chapters; the role-specific content adapts.
-The content layer accumulates: each chapter generates its own authoritative coverage, thought leadership, and speaking artifacts, which remain indexed and continue to support the executive’s full record.
+Multi-chapter executive careers (operator to advisor to investor to board member, or domain expert to operator to advocate) require reputation infrastructure that respects each chapter rather than re-writing the picture at each transition.
+The structural principle: the canonical identity (Person schema, sameAs links that tell the engines these profiles are the same person, core entity record) persists across chapters, and the role-specific content adapts.
+The content layer accumulates.
+Each chapter generates its own authoritative coverage, thought leadership, and speaking artifacts, which remain indexed and continue to support the executive’s full record.
 The picture stakeholders see is a coherent career with distinct chapters rather than a series of pivots that contradict each other.
 The work is lighter at each transition than at the original buildout because the canonical infrastructure is already in place.

 Last reviewed: 19/05/2026